 On a more personal note...

-I am married to a great guy who also just happens to be my best friend, and I am mother to boy/girl twins who are getting more adorable and easier to manage as they approach 8 y/o (finally!).
-To top it off, I have 3 large dogs (currently a dobie, a pit, and a poodle).
+I am married to a great guy who also just happens to be my best friend, and I am mother to boy/girl twins who are getting more adorable and fun as they approach 10 y/o.
+To top it off, I have 3 large dogs (currently a dobie, a pit, and a great dane).
 So, while it’s not always the calmest of times around my house, it’s certainly never boring.
-In addition to spending time with my family, I enjoy yoga, reading, watching movies, learning about various EMDR techniques, and simply hanging out with my own dogs or with all the animals at Red Dun Ranch.
+In addition to spending time with my family, I enjoy yoga, hiking, running, reading, watching movies, learning about various EMDR techniques, and simply hanging out with my dogs.